vmware-tanzu/pinniped/README.md

 ## Community meetings

 Pinniped is better because of our contributors and [maintainers](MAINTAINERS.md).
 It is because of you that we can bring great software to the community.
-Please join us during our online community meetings, occurring every first and third Thursday of the month at 9 AM PT / 12 PM ET.
+Please join us during our online community meetings, occurring every first and third Thursday of the month at 9 AM PT / 12 PM ET. **Note:** These are currently paused until early 2022 as we wind down 2021!
 Use [this Zoom Link](https://go.pinniped.dev/community/zoom) to attend and add any agenda items you wish to discuss to [the notes document](https://hackmd.io/rd_kVJhjQfOvfAWzK8A3tQ?view).